tariktufan/Mastermind/README.md

-Mastermind game with any digits (4-9)
+Mastermind game with digits (4-9):
-Computer guess a number and user enters positives and negatives User can enter wrong answers several times :)
-Computer eventually find the number :)
+The computer guesses a number, and the user provides positive and negative clues.
+Users can give incorrect clues multiple times :)
+But the computer always finds the number eventually!
-Total number of lines in code is only 114 :)
+The entire code is just 114 lines! :)